isc-projects/bind9/win32utils/readme1st.txt

 Unpack the kit into any convenient directory and run the BINDInstall program.
 This will install the named and associated programs into the correct directories and set up the required registry keys.

+It is important that on Windows the directory directive is used in the options section to tell BIND where to find the files used in named.conf (default %WINDOWS%\system32\dns\etc\named.conf).

+e.g.
+        options {
+                directory "C:\WINDOWS\system32\dns\etc";
+        };

 	Controlling BIND